tibagni/pyShell/README.md

 A custom shell built from scratch in Python.
 This project was a fun exploration into how shells work, implementing core functionalities like command parsing, I/O redirection, and process pipelines.

-As a unique feature, it also integrates with AI to offer command generation and explanation.
+As a unique feature, it also integrates with AI to offer command generation, explanation, and summarization of files and directories.

 > **Note:** This is a personal project with a limited feature set.
 It's shared in the hope that it might serve as a useful or interesting starting point for others looking to build their own command-line tools.